 In the booming, speculative 1920's golf courses and housing developments were mushrooming in the suburban Chicago area, though few made it much past 1929.
 Olympia Fields is one example; the town dates from 1927, fashioned around the earlier golf course.
 One such venture was planned in 1926 by Victor C. Carlson, an Evanston builder and developer.
 He envisioned a complete city--Indian Wood, he called it--centered on the old Batcheldor farm at Sauk Trail and Western.
 A sales office was constructed, and an 18-hole golf course laid out on the northwestern corner of that intersection; three more courses, he promised, would be added.
 That golf course today would be roughly bounded by Western, Orchard, Sauk Trail, and perhaps Lakewood.
 It was to be for the private use of the many new homeowners who would shortly be moving into the Indian Wood development.

 The trouble was, they didn't.
 The idea didn't catch on.
 No new homes were built.
 Consequently, in the spring of 1929 the new Indian Wood Golf Course was changed to a public daily fee course, and it was quite successful that summer.
-A shuttle bus was provided to bring people from the Flossmoor IC station, greens fees were reasonable, and the food served in the old Batcheldor farmhouse, now the clubhouse, was good.
+A "Station Wagon" was provided to bring people from the Flossmoor IC station, greens fees were reasonable, and the food served in the old Batcheldor farmhouse, now the clubhouse, was good.

 In October 1929, Carlson lost much of what he had.
 There are conflicting reports of the extent of his Great Depression losses and when they occurred, but the Indian Wood property was later taken by a syndicate of individual investors and eventually by Chicago's First National Bank.
 Carlson made what seems to have been his last substantial effort to make his property succeed in 1933.
 In the area just west of Western, between Sauk Trail and Monee Road, he built a camp-like resort, with small wooden cabins, a dining hall, and a recreation building, all renamed Beacon City.
 He advertised for Chicagoans and tourists to see the big city during the day and then come out to Beacon City to spend a lovely night in the country.
 It didn't last very long.